osrg/ryu-book/en/html/_sources/spanning_tree.txt

-As explained above, by using the libary that provides the spanning tree function and the application that uses the library, a switching hub application having a spanning tree function is achieved.
+As explained above, by using the library that provides the spanning tree function and the application that uses the library, a switching hub application having a spanning tree function is achieved.